openknowledge-archive/dpm-old/doc/api.rst

 Datapkg API
 ===========

-How to use datapkg from code (python).
+How to use dpm from code (python).

-.. autofunction:: datapkg.load_package
+.. autofunction:: dpm.load_package
-.. autofunction:: datapkg.load_index
+.. autofunction:: dpm.load_index